Bayesian Network Structure Discovery Using Large Language Models: Experiments

 \subsection{Variance Statistics}

 In all our experiments, we report the mean and standard deviation with $5$ valid runs under the same settings.
-To complement the results in the main article, we report the \textbf{standard deviation} in the following tables to provide a clearer view of the stability and robustness of our method: \begin{itemize} \item Table~\ref{appx:tab:main_comparison} reports the quantitative comparison with the SOTA methods, supplementing Table~\ref{tab:main_comparison} in the main article. \item Table~\ref{appx:tab:comparison_full} reports the evaluation on newer Bayesian network datasets for the generalization evaluation, supplementing Table~\ref{tab:selected_comparison} in the main paper. \item Table~\ref{appx:tab:ablation_data_size_full} reports the ablation study in different sample sizes, supplementing Table~\ref{tab:ablation_data_size} in the main article. \item Table~\ref{appx:tab:ablation_model_full} reports the ablation study with different LLMs, supplementing Table~\ref{tab:ablation_model} in the main article. \end{itemize}
+To complement the results in the main article, we report the \textbf{standard deviation} in the following tables to provide a clearer view of the stability and robustness of our method: \begin{itemize} \item Table~\ref{appx:tab:main_comparison} reports the variance of LLM-only and hybrid experiment, complementing Table~\ref{tab:main_table}. \item Table~\ref{appx:tab:ablation_data_size_full} reports the results of Table~\ref{tab:ablation_data_size} in the main article. \item Table~\ref{appx:tab:ablation_model_full} reports the results of Table~\ref{tab:ablation_model} in the main article. \end{itemize}